This text is translated into Russian by google automatic human level neural machine.

-The economic system of the border territories of the region was formed in the 90-ies of the last century, and its appearance is associated, among other things, with the dismantling of the southern part of the Far Eastern fortified region.
-Since the end of the 1980-ies, the infrastructure bordering China with a strip as an echeloned defensive belt, built in the Soviet era, began to degrade.
-As relations between the Russian Federation and the PRC improved, the military bases and defenses lost their importance, many units were liquidated, servicemen and their families left for the western regions of the country.
-The population of the regions switched to survival due to cross-border trade: empty consumer goods markets quickly began to be filled with cheap goods from China.
-Due to this traffic flow in the border areas of the Far East, as well as in neighboring areas of China, for 10 years a whole transit industry has been formed.
-For example, the Chinese city of Sunfeihe from a remote village turned into a lively shopping center with two hundred thousand inhabitants.
-Dozens of transport companies, tourist firms, customs posts and warehouses have sprung up from the maritime side to service transit, and the flows of goods flowed not only to the cities of the Far East and Siberia, but also to Moscow, eventually ending up in numerous clothing markets like the famous Cherkizon.
+The economic system of the region's border areas was formed back in the 90s of the last century, and its appearance is associated, among other things, with the dismantling of the southern part of the Far Eastern fortified region.
+Since the late 1980s, the infrastructure of the strip bordering China as an echeloned defensive belt built during the Soviet era began to degrade.
+As relations between the Russian Federation and the PRC improved, troop basing points and defensive structures lost their significance, many units were eliminated, and servicemen and their families left for the western regions of the country.
+The population of the districts switched to survival at the expense of cross-border trade: empty markets for consumer goods quickly began to fill with cheap goods from China.
+Due to this cargo traffic in the border regions of the Far East, as well as in neighboring regions of China, a whole transit industry has been formed in 10 years.
+For example, the Chinese city of Sunfeihe has turned from a remote village into a bustling trade center with two hundred thousand inhabitants.
+On the seaside side, dozens of transport companies, travel companies, customs posts and warehouses arose to service transit, and the flows of goods flowed not only to the cities of the Far East and Siberia, but also to Moscow, eventually ending up in numerous clothing markets such as the famous Cherkizon.

 With the transformation of the border from the fortress wall into a zone of commodity transit and an increase in cargo flows between Russia and China, there was a change in the type of activity of the population of the border regions.
 From the garrison and peasant servants who grew potatoes for military units, residents of the border areas were retrained into "shuttle traders" carrying consumer goods from China to Russia and fishers who extract and sell to the Chinese people the demanded Russian goods - timber, fish and seafood, wild plants (pine nuts) .
 Part of the production (trepang, scallop, musk deer, deer horns, etc.) was extracted by poaching and was transported across the border in the form of contraband.